omofon/Personal-Projects/FlowStudio/flowstudio_brief.md

 ## 🧭 Focal Point of the Website

-The Hero section is the heartbeat — it should immediately grab attention through:
+The Hero section is the heartbeat, it immediately grabs attention through:

 - A creative tagline
 - Subtle motion (animated gradients, floating shapes, or smooth transitions)